-Simply boil some water and pour it on the leaves of the targeted weed.
+Simply boil some water, and pour it on the leaves of the targeted weed.
 Pour enough so that it seeps down into the roots, too.
-It's helpful to have a kettle to boil the water in, so that, when you pour, the stream of boiling water can be directed with a spout.
-But where precision isn't necessary, even a pot serves the purpose.
-Sometimes, though, your pouring must be precise, as when you're killing a weed that's growing right near a good plant: Scalding the good plant with the boiling water could harm it.
+It's helpful to have a kettle to boil the water so that, when you pour the stream of boiling water, it can be carefully directed with a spout.
+Scalding a desirable plant with boiling water may kill it.

-- Application must be timed so as to coincide with crabgrass germination, which happens when the lilacs (Syringa vulgaris) in your region are blooming.
+- Application must be timed to coincide with crabgrass germination, which happens at roughly the same time that lilacs in your region are blooming.

-- Application must also be timed so as to occur during a dry period.
+- Application must also be timed to occur during a dry period.

 The drawback in using corn gluten is that there's an element of luck involved.
 If it rains during the whole week when crabgrass is germinating in your area, you're out of luck.

-As with homemade weed killers proper, corn gluten is non-selective: It suppresses all types of germinating plants, not just weeds.
+As with most homemade weed killers, corn gluten is non-selective: It suppresses all types of germinating plants, not just weeds.
 So it's not something you'd want to put down on your grass at a time when you're overseeding your lawn.

 Other Smart Ways to Suppress Weeds

 While vinegar, rubbing alcohol, and boiling water really do work to kill annual weeds, they won't work against some of the tougher, perennial weeds.
 For such weeds, you'll have to take different measures.
 You can still stay organic, but it takes some extra creativity and work on your part.